How to help victims of the Florida school shooting

 - OneBlood is requesting O-negative blood to help treat injured

-- The National Compassion Fund has launched an appeal
+- The National Compassion Fund has an appeal underway

 (CNN)As the nation grapples with the horrifying school shooting in South Florida, there are ways to help.